 Selves and Others: Representation and Performance

-Writers, performers, and scholars of social behavior all engage with deep inquiries into what it's like to be a person, what it means to live within a society that made us and yet feels separate from us, and how we shape our lives despite the difficulty of ascertaining purpose or meaning.
+Creative writers, performers, and social scientists all engage with deep inquiries into what it's like to be a person and what it means to live within a society that shapes our lives.

 Fields of Study